 Your doctor will monitor your cholesterol levels regularly while you are taking this medication.

-Gastrointestinal perforation: There have been reports of gastrointestinal perforations in people taking this mediation.
+Gastrointestinal perforation: Some people taking this mediation have experienced gastrointestinal perforations.
 People who have a history of diverticulitis or who take anti-inflammatory medications such as NSAIDs or corticosteroids while they are also taking upadacitinib may be more likely to experience a tear in the lining of the stomach, which can cause serious bleeding.
 This can occur without abdominal pain.
 If you notice bloody or black and tarry stools, or vomit blood or material that looks like coffee grounds, seek medical help immediately.

 Infection: This medication can increase the risk of developing an infection, including serious infections such as sepsis, chicken pox, fungal infections, and tuberculosis.
 Before starting treatment with upadacitinib, your doctor may test to see if you have tuberculosis.
 If you notice signs of an infection such as fever, chills, pain, swelling, coughing, or pus, contact your doctor as soon as possible.
 This medication should also not be started while you have an active infection.
 Upadacitinib should not be used in combination with certain other medications that suppress the immune system, as this can increase the risk of severe infection.